FREQUENTLY ASKED QUESTIONS

 Are there any additional safeguards for COVID?

-For the 2021 field season, we will have extra measures in place to minimise the risk of COVID to our students, staff, and the wider Transylvanian community.
-This includes the use of PPE in the lecture room and labs, increased sanitation measures, field school 'bubbling', social distancing measures, and an initial period of group isolation whereby introductory lectures will be delivered from the private accommodation.
+For the 2022 field season, we will have extra measures in place to minimise the risk of COVID to our students, staff, and the wider Transylvanian community.
+This includes regular testing with lateral flow tests (LFTs), the use of PPE in the lecture room and labs, increased sanitation measures, field school 'bubbling', social distancing measures, an initial period of group isolation.
+All participants must be vaccinated against Covid-19 to participate.

 Do I have to be enrolled in a university to apply?